audizian/textcolor/README.md

 ### 3a. shade
 1. see `example.gradle.kts` and utilize in your project
 2. gradle -> tasks -> shadowJar

-### 3b. use the plugin

-1-. download from releases (when i figure out how to) and add to your plugins folder

-2a. add `depend: [TextColorUtil]` in your plugin.yml

-2b. if you're using the `nokt` version, ensure a kotlin library plugin is also installed: https://hangar.papermc.io/4drian3d/MCKotlin

 # goals
 - [ ] stop refactoring